snacsnoc/snacklinux/README.md

 ##### Toolchain
-1. Download and compile buildroot with large file support and RPC for i686 (if target is x86)
+1. Download buildroot and place this file [buildroot-2013.05/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/buildroot-2013.05/.config) in the buildroot directory.
+Or, optionally compile buildroot with large file support and RPC for i686 (if target is x86)
-2. Set path to /path-to-buildroot/buildroot-x.x/output/host/usr/bin:${PATH}
+2. Set your $PATH to /path-to-buildroot/buildroot-x.x/output/host/usr/bin:${PATH} to include the toolchain
-3. Compile everything with `CC='i686-linux-cc' make`

 ##### BusyBox
-1. Clone this git repo and [busybox-1.21.0/.config](busybox-1.21.0/.config)
+1. Clone this git repo and [busybox-1.21.0/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/busybox-1.21.0/.config)
 2. Compile with `CC='i686-linux-cc' make` (again, if the target is x86)
 3. Run `cp -r _install/ ..` to copy BusyBox folder structure to root system

 ##### Bash
-Compile Bash with `./configure --enable-static-link --enable-largefile --prefix=/path-to-root-fs/_install --without-bash-malloc`
+1. Compile Bash with `./configure --enable-static-link --enable-largefile --prefix=/path-to-root-fs/_install --without-bash-malloc`
+2. Run `CC='i686-linux-cc' make` (to use the toolchain), then `make install`

 ##### Kernel
 Run `make kernel`.
 This will compile the kernel.